 In reality it is only the accountant themselves who doubts their ability and knowledge.
 The prospect generally takes all that for granted – after all your adverts, online profile, reputation and website make clear that you’re an accountant.
 All accountants know everything don’t they?
 We know this isn’t the case but most prospects assume it is so.
 Even more so if they have been recommended or referred by a third party.

-So accountants are generally proving nothing by giving free advice.
-They can evidence the other key qualities they want to exhibit without giving free technical advice.
+So you are generally proving nothing by giving free advice.
+And you can evidence the other key qualities you want to exhibit without giving free technical advice.

 Finally I would suggest you establish a process to qualify a prospect or to let them go elsewhere before you waste too much time on them.
 Initially you may want to qualify out time wasters on the phone.
 You will also want to determine what you need to cover in an initial meeting.

 In many of my seminars I ask accountants if they offer a free initial meeting to prospective clients.
 Invariably the answer is ‘yes’.

 “How long do you allow for such meetings?”
 Some put a cap on it.
 Others say ‘as long as it takes’.

 I then ask the question – “As long as WHAT takes?”

 It’s not just about getting the prospect to want to appoint you.
 You need to find out quite early on if they can afford to pay the fees you would want to earn.
 You also need to determine if this is the sort of person you want to have a client.

 Bottom line, I’d suggest you establish a process/checklist (that you will in time commit to memory) to use when you receive such calls in future and indeed when you have an initial meeting with a prospect.